LinchenZhang/webscript_factiva/README.md

 * factiva_scraper_uppsala_company_names_v4.py: Uppsala version python code of webscript in Factiva
 * factiva_scraper_uppsala_company_info_v3.py: Futher modification of webscript data got using Uppsala website
 * extracted_paragraph_n_grams_edited.xlsx: source excel to match sector with category
+* years.txt: support file to call when seraching by date
+* months.txt: support file to call when seraching by date
+* last_days.txt: support file to call when seraching by date
 * output excel files: The remaining excel files are all outputs.
 The name of an excel file is self-explanatory.

 #Notes: